daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 psql -U postgres
 ```

-Your output should look this
+Your output should look like this.

   ![screenshot of logging in via psql](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_4.jpg)